3ncy/ARRS-s5/Users/observer_unit_20.md

 OT01.
 We have to lose them!
 They’re gonna kill us!
 OT02.
 No, we don’t.
 It’s best we let them stop us.
 We don’t have anything on us, remember?
 The docs are in a safe place.
 They won’t find anything. // how naive is that?

 OT01.
 Suspicion is enough for them!
-They'll clap us and bury us with those bodies from the experiments!
+They’ll clap us and bury us like those bodies from the experiments!
 OT02.
 Yeah and how will they explain that we disappeared on a sick leave?
-We have families, they'll be looking for us.
+We have families, they’ll be looking for us.

 OT01.
 My wife would love to take a couple mill and forget about me.
-Anyway, it's TerraGroup, they'll cover the tracks and that's it! // drum roll… they're right.
+Anyway, it's TerraGroup, they'll cover the tracks and that's it! // drum roll… he’s right.
 OT02.
 Calm the fuck down already!
-And get off the gas.
+And let off the gas.
 Don’t let them know we noticed them tailing us.
-We are just going on a vacation, thhat’s it. // someone really wanted them to notice
+We are just going on a vacation, that’s it. // someone really wanted them to notice

 OT01.
 Okay, … Shit, they’re catching up!
 They’re nearing us!
 OT02.
 Fucking drive!
 They’re going to push us off!